Moses-Ian/IanNet/Docs/Quirks.md

 There are some things that make IanNet very different from Keras.
 Here are some common quirks.

+## Normalizers

+The idea behind normalizers may be a bit unintuitive.
+The idea is that you have one or more layers which are causing wild outputs, like NaN or Infinity.
+So what you _want_ to do is to decrease the weights in the layer that's causing that.
+Easy enough.
+Cut the weights in half over and over again until you get valid outputs.

+But that might be caused by more than one layer.
+Cutting one of the layer's weights in half over and over again might not get the result you want.
+What you need to do is cut the weights in each problem layer in half one after another, then go back and start over with the first one.
+Kind of like removing the bolts on a car tire.
+You can't remove one bolt entirely; you have to do a star pattern.
+Likewise, you can't cut one of the layer's weights by 2^5, you have to cut each layer's weights in half in rotation.

 ## Categorical Cross-Entropy

 If you use the standard Softmax Layer with the standard Output Layer, you are inherently doing categorical cross-entropy.
 You don't need to declare it as a loss function.
 You only need to track it with the history.